.st0{fill:#FFFFFF;}

 Determine your priorities.
 This advice goes for any couple planning a wedding – hometown or destination.

-What's important?
+What’s important?
 Food, photos, guest experience…?
-Put the most money there.
-Cut corners everywhere else.
+Put the most money there!

-Keep Track of Wedding Budget
+Keep Track of the Wedding Budget

 • Create a separate wedding account - savings, special credit card (great if you're collecting points!)